 Write to your MP to let them know you want a proportional electoral system - see our example text below for ideas.
 Even if your MP is unlikely to support Proportional Representation it's invaluable for us to know where they stand on the issue, and it's vital that we all pressure our representatives for change.
-If their party already supports reform let them know you care and want them to take action to help us get PR by 2021.
+If their party already supports reform let them know you care and want them to take action to help us get PR.

 Don't forget to click the email icon below and send us a copy to their response so we can keep updating our interactive map of MPs' views on electoral reform.